python/cpython/Doc/reference/expressions.rst

 .. productionlist::
    assignment_expression: [`identifier` ":="] `expression`

-Assignment expression is the new expression introduced in the Python3.8 or later (sometimes also called as "named expression" or "walrus operator"), which aims to reduce the number of lines of code by allowing the assignment and return of value in the same expression.
-This makes codebase more readable and maintainable.

-The expression ``name := expr`` where **expr** is any valid Python expression other than an unparenthesize tuple and the **name** is an identifier.
-Here the variable **name** holds the assigned value of a given **expression**.
+An assignment expression (sometimes also called a "named expression" or "walrus") assigns an :token:`expression` to an :token:`identifier`, while also returning the value of the :token:`expression`.

-One common use case is when handling the matched data in regular expression
+One common use case is when handling matched regular expression:

 .. code-block:: python

-   if (matching := pattern.search(data)):
+   if matching := pattern.search(data):
        do_something(matching)

-Another popular use case is when processing the streams in a chunk from the file.
+Or, when processing a file stream in chunks:

 .. code-block:: python

    while chunk := file.read(9000):
        process(chunk)

+.. versionadded:: 3.8
    See :pep:`572` for more details about assignment expressions.

 .. _if_expr: